cewarkentin/kickstarter-analysis/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+From the Outcomes based on Launch date, I can conclude that it is likely best to launch a theater Kickstarter project between May-August.
+Additionally, I would conclude that December is the worst month to launch a theater Kickstarter project.

 - What can you conclude about the Outcomes based on Goals?